hackclub/OnBoard/projects/MaxsMatrix/README.md

 Powered by the Maxim Integrated MAX6951 IC.
 To be controlled via a microcontroller (Arduino) over SPI.

-Ten boards are being ordered, plus shipping, at a cost of $80.39 (coupon included).
-Parts that need to be pre-ordered cost an additional $30.84 for a total cost of $111.23.
-I would need to cover the extra cost.
+Ten boards are being ordered, plus shipping, at a cost of $73.72 (coupon included).
+Parts that need to be pre-ordered cost an additional $15.42 for a total cost of $89.14.

 I used a lot of references, and reread the datasheets a lot.
 Here's to hoping it works!